 Also shred pre-approved credit card offers.
 These are a target for identity thieves.

 Protect your passwords and pin numbers.
 Keep them hidden or locked up.

-To minimize the amount of information subject to theft, do not carry extra credit cards, your Social Security card, birth certificate, or passport in your wallet or purse, except when needed.
+Do not carry extra credit cards, your Social Security card, birth certificate, or passport in your wallet or purse, except when needed.

 Keep your information private

 Do not give out your bank account information number unless you place the call.
 Banks NEVER e-mail or call to ask for your bank account number.
 If they work at your bank, they already have your account details.